bavla/Tomo/bib/readme.md

 For the `length(levels(AId))` we get 4935 instead of expected 4947.

-I decided to work with authors IDs and manually replace them in WA.net with the corresponding names.
+I decided to work with authors IDs and manually replace them in `WAc.net` with the corresponding names from `Author.nam`, resulting in `WAu.net`.

 ```